Election 2014: Kentucky Senate

 Senate Minority Leader Mitch McConnell still holds the lead in Kentucky’s U.S. Senate race.

-McConnell earns 48% support to Grimes’ 41% in the latest Rasmussen Reports statewide telephone survey of Likely Kentucky Voters.
-Five percent (5%) like some other candidate in the race, and seven percent (7%) are undecided.
+A new Rasmussen Reports statewide telephone survey of Likely Kentucky Voters finds McConnell with 46% support to Democratic challenger Alison Lundergan Grimes’ 41%.
+Seven percent (7%) like some other candidate, and six percent (6%) are undecided.
 (To see survey question wording, click here.)

-The survey of 750 Likely Voters in Kentucky was conducted on May 28-29, 2014 by Rasmussen Reports.
+(Want a free daily e-mail update?
+If it's in the news, it's in our polls).
+Rasmussen Reports updates are also available on Twitter or Facebook.
+The survey of 750 Likely Voters in Kentucky was conducted on September 1-2, 2014 by Rasmussen Reports.
 The margin of sampling error is +/- 4 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
 See methodology.